TheMedley/TheMedley.github.io/_posts/2018-08-04-the-forking-bristles.md

 category: [ issue1, fiction ]

 ---
-_The piece tries to interlace the narrative of Bertha Mason from Charlotte Brontë's ‘Jane Eyre' with that of a young, married woman.
+_The piece tries to interlace the narrative of Bertha Mason from Charlotte Brontë's_ Jane Eyre _with that of a young, married woman.
 The latter is set in the present day._

 <hr><br><br>
 > _“Here's an old story so new that it's still in the middle of happening, writing itself right now with no knowledge of where and how it'll end.”_ – Ali Smith, Autumn.